 Many ships are still awaiting CDC approval to sail.
-Since October of last year, the agency has issued a series of evolving requirements and guidelines in the form of a Conditional Sailing Order.
+Since October of last year, the agency has issued a series of requirements and guidelines in the form of a Conditional Sailing Order.

 Summer sailings with vaccination requirements, which many cruise lines have started to announce, are expected to bring some normalcy to upcoming cruises.

 "When you look at what's going to happen on those sailings and what the CDC is allowing, honestly, it makes cruising look a lot like it did before the pandemic," said Chris Gray Faust, managing editor of cruising website Cruise Critic.